0xGurg/alaala/QUICKSTART.md

 ## What's Next?

 - Read the full [README.md](README.md)
-- Check [STATUS.md](STATUS.md) for known limitations
+- Check [STATUS.md](docs/STATUS.md) for known limitations
 - See [CONTRIBUTING.md](CONTRIBUTING.md) to help improve alaala
-- Star the repo if you find it useful! ⭐

 ## Current Limitations

 **Note:** This is an early version with some limitations:

-- ❌ Vector search uses dummy embeddings (needs real implementation)
+- Vector search uses dummy embeddings (needs real implementation)
-- ❌ Semantic similarity doesn't work properly yet
+- Semantic similarity doesn't work properly yet
-- ❌ No web UI yet
+- No web UI yet
-- ✅ But: MCP integration, AI curation, and storage all work!
+- But: MCP integration, AI curation, and storage all work!

-See [STATUS.md](STATUS.md) for full details.
+See [docs/STATUS.md](docs/STATUS.md) for full details.